Participant Success Spotlight- Sergio Baca

 How did you find out about Capital IDEA Houston?

-What were your initials impressions of CIH?
+What were your initial impressions of CIH?

 You mentioned having to take your exams while you were at your last clinical rotation.
 How have things been since taking the certification exam?